The government sponsored Thameslink Programme is transforming north-south travel through London to meet the huge rise in demand from passengers.

 The Thameslink Programme has laid the foundations for the biggest transformation in train services that the south east has seen in decades.
 From May 2018, a new high frequency timetable takes advantage of the new infrastructure to provide space for more passengers, new journey options and better connections.

 Improved rail connections

-More stations outside London will be connected to the Thameslink route, giving you better travel options to more destinations.
-There will be a brand new rail hub at Farringdon connecting Thameslink and Crossrail, offering you direct links to three major airports (Gatwick, Heathrow and Luton) and St Pancras International.
+More stations outside London will be connected to the Thameslink route, giving passengers better travel options to more destinations.
+There will be a brand new rail hub at Farringdon connecting Thameslink and Crossrail, offering direct links to three major airports (Gatwick, Heathrow and Luton) and St Pancras International.
 This will help relieve congestion in places like the central sections of the Northern Line.

 More reliable journeys

 New track and modern trains will provide more reliable journeys.
 Trains will run every 2-3 minutes in each direction through central London at the busiest times.
 The Thameslink Programme has also untangled the track on the approaches to London Bridge station, to cut delays and reduce the time trains wait for platforms to clear.